-Ask your cancer care team why a certain course of treatment is recommended for your recurrence at this time.
+Ask your cancer care team why a certain treatment is recommended for the cancer recurrence.
 Discuss your options with your team, with members of your support group, and especially with members of your family.

-Research is still being done on questions like this, but for most cancers there’s time before you must decide on or start treatment for recurrence.
+For most cancers there is time before you must decide on a treatment for recurrence.
 Remember that cancer cells multiply until they grow enough to form a tumor or something that can be seen in a blood test or on a scan.
 This takes time.
 Usually there’s some time to make a thoughtful decision about the right treatment option for you.

-These questions are very hard to answer.
-There’s no way to answer with exact percentages.
-The answers depend entirely on your situation and many different factors including
+This question is very hard to answer.
+There’s no way to answer with exact numbers.
+The answers depend on your situation and many different factors including:

 Scientists are studying genetic tests that may predict how likely it is that cancers such as breast, colon, and melanoma will come back.
-There are formulas that can help estimate the chance of recurrence for a few types of cancer.
-But even with such predictions, the uncertainty of recurrence cannot be avoided.
-This is one reason recurrence is so hard to cope with.
-There are no guarantees that you can hold on to.
+There are methods that can help estimate the chance of recurrence for a few types of cancer.
+Even with using methods to estimate There may be risk of cancer recurrence.

 There’s no one answer to this question.
 It depends on the type of cancer, how it’s affecting you, what your cancer care team is telling you, and what you and your family are thinking and feeling about the situation.
-During cancer treatment (even if the treatment isn’t working well), you’re under a doctor’s care, the cancer’s progress is being slowed, and side effects and symptoms are being watched and treated.
 For some, getting cancer treatment helps them feel better and stronger, because they’re doing something to fight the cancer.
 For others, being in treatment works the opposite way – it might make them feel more tired or less free.
 Only you can decide how you want to live your life.
 Of course, you will want to hear how your family feels about it, too.
 Their feelings are important since they are living through the cancer with you.
 But keep in mind, the final decision is up to you.

-Whether or not you want cancer treatment, you should always get supportive or palliative care.
-This care treats any symptoms but is not expected to cure the cancer or prolong life.
-It’s care that focuses on making your life the best it can be, even if there’s not a good chance of curing the cancer.
+Whether or not you want cancer treatment, you should ask to get supportive or palliative care.
+Palliative care focuses on treating symptoms and making your life the best it can be.

-Treatment is given even though a cure isn’t expected.
-For many patients, cancer can be controlled this way for years.
+For many people, cancer can be controlled with treatment this way for years.
 Treatment can be used to shrink the cancer, help relieve symptoms, and help you live longer.
 Even though it can be hard to do, many families adjust to this kind of treatment schedule.

-Not everyone has the same emotions and thoughts when cancer comes back.
-And not everyone has the responses shared here, but many have concerns and questions like these.
+Everyone does not have the same feelings and thoughts when cancer comes back.
+And everyone does not have the same responses shared here, but many have these concerns.

 It’s understandable to be very upset when you expect one thing to happen and the opposite does.
 The last thing anyone expects is to have to go through more treatment for a cancer that they thought was gone.
 It’s normal to want to blame someone.
-A natural choice is your doctor.
-After all, this is the person who treated you the first time and said you appeared to be cancer-free.
+No one is to blame.
+Talk to your cancer care team to help you through your feelings.

 Feeling angry and upset about a cancer recurrence is completely normal, and you might need support and someone to talk to about these feelings.
-There are different sources for this type of support.
+There are different places to find support.
 For some, their support community is their place of worship.
 For others, a formal support group or online support group can be helpful.
-Other cancer survivors who have faced recurrence can understand and offer support like no one else.
+Other cancer survivors who have faced recurrence can understand and offer support.
 Still, some people prefer the privacy of one-on-one counseling.
 Ask your friends, family, or a trusted doctor for a referral.
-Just make sure that you are finding an outlet for your feelings.
+Just make sure that you find ways to release your feelings.
 You deserve to be heard.

 Some degree of depression and anxiety is common in people who are coping with cancer recurrence.
-But when a person is emotionally upset for a long time or is having trouble with their day-to-day activities, they may have a depression or severe anxiety that needs medical attention.
-These problems can cause great distress and make it harder for you to follow a treatment schedule.
+But when a person is emotionally upset for a long time or is having trouble with their day-to-day activities, they may have depression or worry a lot and need medical attention.
+These problems can cause you to feel sad make it harder for you to follow a treatment schedule.